alabbe9545/Labbe-Mini/README.md

 Thanks to:
 * To be able to fit the WS2812B 5050 RGB LEDs i modified the footprints of https://github.com/ai03-2725/MX_Alps_Hybrid
-* The creator of the nice silkscreen image.
+* The creator of the nice silkscreen image (Waiting for artist data).
-* QMK Firmware.
+* QMK Firmware (Waiting to be merged into master).